videosdk-live/videosdk-docs/docs/guide/video-and-audio-calling-api-sdk/features/pin-participants.md

 </Tabs>

 :::note
-`pin()` and `unpin()` functions will take `object` or `null` as an argument.
+`pin()` and `unpin()` functions will take `string` or `null` as an argument.
 Pin will be effective for both webcam and screenshare of that participant.

-Suppose you want to pin or unpin only webcam of that participant then you can pass `{ cam: true }`, else if you want to pin or unpin only screenshare of that participant then you can pass `{ share: true }`.
+Suppose you want to pin or unpin only webcam of that participant then you can pass `CAM`, else if you want to pin or unpin only screenshare of that participant then you can pass `SHARE`.

-You can also pass `{ cam: true, share: true }` if you want to `pin` or `unpin` both webcam and screenshare media of that user, or passing `null` or nothing as an argument will also work in the same way.
+You can also pass `SHARE_AND_CAM` if you want to `pin` or `unpin` both webcam and screenshare media of that user, or passing `null` or nothing as an argument will also work in the same way.

-If any participant's webcam is pinned but not screenshare, then calling `pin({ share: true })` will not override `{cam: true}`, but the new pinState of that participant will be `{ cam: true, share: true }`.
+If any participant's webcam is pinned but not screenshare, then calling `pin("SHARE")` the new pinState of that participant will be `{ cam: true, share: true }`.
 :::

 ### Pin And Unpin a Participant